Squad Number:

 Bowler

-Brad Wheal is a right-handed batter and right-arm pace bowler.
+Brad Wheal is a right-arm pace bowler and right-handed batter.

-The 22-year-old’s talent and potential was identified whilst playing for his home-town side and the promising youngster was offered a development contract for the 2015 season.
-It didn’t take long for Brad for make an impression as part of the Hampshire Second XI, before making his full debut that same year.
+After being identified whilst playing for his home-town side, Wheal was offered a development contract for the 2015 season and it didn’t take him long to make an impression as part for Hampshire’s Second XI, before making his full debut that same year.

-Wheal went on to make three more first-team appearances in 2015, taking best figures of 4-101 against Middlesex at Lord’s in June.
-His promising ability with the ball didn’t go unnoticed at a national level with Wheal picking up five wickets on his debut for Scotland A during their friendly against the MCC in August.
+He went on to make three more first-team appearances in 2015 and his potential with the ball was recognised at a national level after picking up five wickets on his debut for Scotland A during their friendly against the MCC in August.

-Having signed two-year deal at the end of the 2015 season, Wheal made key contributions with the ball in One-Day and Championship cricket for Hampshire during the 2016 summer, taking a career-best 6-51 in a crucial victory against Nottinghamshire as the team fought to stay in Division One.
+Having signed a two-year deal at the end of the 2015 season, Wheal made key contributions in all three formats during the 2016 summer, including taking a First-Class career-best 6-51 in a crucial County Championship victory against Nottinghamshire as the team fought to stay in Division One.

-The right-armer's highlight of the 2016 season was undoubtedly clinching a last-ball El Clasicoast win at Hove in July, when Hampshire defeated local rivals Sussex Sharks by a single run as Wheal prevented the home side from hitting five off the final over.
+His highlight of the 2016 season though was clinching a last-ball ‘el clasicoast’ win at Hove in July, when Hampshire defeated local rivals Sussex Sharks by a single run as Wheal prevented the home side from hitting five off the final over.

-Wheal started 2017 off with Scotland in the United Arab Emirates taking part in the UAE Tri-Series and Desert Twenty20, gaining valuable international and overseas experience.
-The British summer saw Brad represent both Hampshire's First and Second XIs, notably reaching the Second XI Championship Final against Lancashire.
+Starting off 2017 with Scotland in the United Arab Emirates taking part in the UAE Tri-Series and Desert Twenty20, gaining valuable international and overseas experience, he spent much of his summer playing for the Second XI.

-Upon returning to England, he bounced into the 2018 County season with much promise as he was selected as a starting First XI seam bowler, predominantly for Hampshire's Specsavers County Championship side, whilst representing the County for one Royal London One-Day Cup fixture against Essex.
+Wheal began 2018 with much promise as he was selected as a starting First XI seam bowler in Hampshire’s County Championship side.

-Wheal's season was cut short towards the end of May in 2018 as he fell victim to a stress fracture in his spine before further injury caused him to miss all but three fixtures in 2019.
+However, his season was cut short towards the end of May as he fell victim to a stress fracture in his spine before further injury caused him to miss all but three fixtures in 2019.

 More: